-Students ages 14 – 18 are invited to enter the competition by submitting an 8 to 16 minute performance recording of a movement of a Concerto or an Aria of similar difficulty.
+Each spring, students ages 14 – 18 living in Wisconsin, Illinois, Iowa, and Minnesota are invited to enter the competition by submitting an 8 to 16 minute performance recording of a movement of a concerto or an aria of similar difficulty.
 All finalists receive cash prizes and the winner is given the opportunity to perform with the Chippewa Valley Symphony Orchestra during its youth concert.

 Symphony in Our Schools

 Each year, musicians from the Chippewa Valley Symphony Orchestra visit local elementary schools to demonstrate on their instrument, educate students about orchestral music, and share their love of music.
 As a special welcome to young audience members, the Symphony offers free admission to our annual family concert for third graders and an accompanying adult.
 The Symphony in Our Schools program is sponsored by Kristo Orthodontics.